mstroehle/microsoft-owin-security-ssqsignon/README.md

 #### Authenticate Requests

+The *user id* inside contained inside the token will be stored in the User.Identity.Name property of the Controller.
-Each space separated component of the *scope* inside the token will be translated into a *Role*.
+Each space separated component of the *scope* inside the token will be translated into a *Role* of the identity.
 You may then use the roles to seamlessly apply permissions into your application.

 For example: